printfoo/printfoo.github.io/resources/index.md

 ### Misinformation

-* **ComLex**: An emotional and topical lexicon of 300 clusters, generated from user comments on social media.
+* **ComLex**: An emotional and topical lexicon of 300 categories from user comments on social media.
-*Only 56 named clusters are human evaluated.*
+*Only 56 named categories are human evaluated.*
 \[ [Download](ComLex.csv){:target="_blank"} \]

 * **Fact-Checked Posts**: A dataset of 5K+ social media posts fact-checked by Snopes or PolitiFact.